 To understand your organization's cyber risk profile, you need to determine what information would be valuable to outsiders or cause significant disruption if unavailable or corrupt.

 It's increasingly important to identify what information may cause financial or reputational damage to your organization if it were to be acquired or made public.
-Think about personally identifiable information like names, social security numbers and biometric records.
+Think about personally identifiable information (PII) like names, social security numbers and biometric records.

 You need to consider the following as potential targets to cyber criminals: